 The CM should coordinate a daily meeting between contractors and key personnel, including operations, logistics, sanitation, and maintenance staff.
 The daily meeting serves as an “real-time” opportunity to synchronize scheduling, make adjustments to the work area, and the work that will be performed.
 The daily meeting also presents an opportunity to review plans and activities for the current day, and for the next 24 / 48 hours.
 This will also lead to developing any special coordinations that may be required for the contractor, or to benefit the client’s activities.
 It’s also the time to communicate the areas where contractors will be that day, discuss any specific needs they may have, address access requirements, and coordinate all essential activities on behalf of the client.

 Perry Construction Management provides customized shutdown CAPEX construction projects to reduce risk, eliminate contamination, and prioritize client scheduling.
-Contact our team today to learn more.
+PCM offers site assessments for OSHA compliance, COVID-19 preparedness and other regulatory requirements.
+Schedule a free consultation today to learn more.